 This is the Leading Cause of Injury to Seniors—And It’s Often Preventable

-It happens to nearly 30 per cent of adults over the age of 65, and sends more seniors to the hospital than any other injury.
+It happens to nearly 30 per cent of adults over the age of 65 each year, and sends more seniors to the hospital than any other type of incident.

 Fall Prevention Tips You’ll Wish You Knew Sooner

 Each year, nearly 30 per cent of adults aged 65 and older experience a fall.
 Resulting in injuries that can range from minor scrapes and strains to fractures and concussions (and even worse), these falls send more seniors to the hospital than any other type of incident.
 It’s possible, however, to reduce the risk of a serious fall by taking a few preventative measures.
 Here are some of the most simple—and effective—strategies to safeguard against falls.

 1. Stay Active

 One of the best ways to prevent a fall is to stay active.
 By moving more, you’ll maintain (and possibly improve) your strength, balance and flexibility.
 With your doctor’s approval, consider exercises and activities like Tai Chi, yoga, dancing, walking or strength-training to increase your overall fitness and reduce the likelihood of falling.
 Check your local YMCA or senior’s centre for fall-prevention exercise classes, too.